AmroAly/nd0191-c1-myreads/starter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).

+## React functionality

+1. User can move Books from one shelf to another by simply clicking the dropdown icon on a book and select the shelf.
+2. User is able to search for a book by title, author or ISBN.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.